Aarya03/Career_Crawler/README.md

 </p>

 # App Backend
-PHP is used for macking a connection to the database Python Scripts are used to crawl the web and insert data into the database.
+PHP is used for macking a connection to the database.</br>
+Python Scripts are used to crawl the web and insert data into the database.